hajicj/MUSCIMarker/doc/source/instructions.rst

 You can select a symbol and use the "i" keyboard shortcut to look at the annotation at the level of individual pixels, through the Inspection popup.

+(The instructions do *not* deal with how to properly receive data and submit your work.
+For that, see :ref:`organizing`.)

 .. note::